Menopause and Facial Hair: Oh, Pluck This…

 Facial hair growth by itself isn’t a danger, however in some cases, it can signal a more serious problem like polycystic ovary syndrome or adrenal gland issues.
 If hair is growing on other areas of the body where it normally only grows on men, or it is excessive, you should check with your doctor.

-- Meet with a Gennev Doctor - our menopause specialists can help you understand your symptoms and their impact on your overall health and wellness
+- Meet with a Gennev Doctor - our menopause specialists can help you understand why you are experiencing facial hair symptoms and their impact on your overall health and wellness

 - Vitality – the nutrient-packed multi-vitamin supplement that supports mood, energy, stress response, immune health, joint pain, and inflammation